 After dinner, when even the larger boars will get out of the forest, protected by the dark, you might night hunt them, slowly walking on dirty roads and spotting them in the fields, before engaging in the difficult stalk to get to the “night shooting distance” of 60 – 70 yards.

-Hunters wishing to experience a short but exciting hunt while visiting Central Italy.
+Hunters wishing to experience the countryside and an exciting hunt while visiting Central Italy.